Rheannone/Personal-Library/README.md

 # Personal-Library
-A simple 📚 lending app to explore the Google API and advanced ✨ frontend development.
+A simple 📚 lending app to explore the Google OAuth2 and advanced ✨ frontend development.